timtim17/1294-android/README.md

 ## Things to Note

 Make sure to generate your own Calendar API key if you make your own APK.
 Instructions are provided on the Google Developers website (link to be added later).

+Do note that a lot of things are unfinished and unpolished, as this is a work in progress.